 Dear Hollywood, I'm writing to thank you for all your efforts getting the Science accurate in your recent movies.
-Most people, as I'm sure you're aware, aren't fooled by techno-jargon anymore and you can't just throw words like "quantum mechanics" around.
+Most people, as I'm sure you're aware, aren't fooled by techno-jargon anymore and you can't just throw words like "quantum laser" around.
 In fact, you may remember my recent blog where I highlighted ten examples of Sci-fi media getting the Science right.
 I am sincerely grateful that smart Sci-fi movies are becoming more frequent.
 After all, the more good Science we have in movies, the more kids grow up with a trustworthy view of the world.
 So thank you.

 As happy as I am that scriptwriters are making an effort to get their Science correct however, I have to raise a concern over the way Scientists themselves are depicted.
 At the moment cinematic Scientists usually fall into two categories: lunatic villains or incomprehensible uber-nerds.
 Scientists are either busy creating death-robots or scratching endless equations onto blackboards in dimly lit laboratories, usually with a vaguely German accent.